kadenloth/LokCloudBot/README.md

 ## Clone this git repository

-Run the following command to clone the bot directory to be able to run on your PC.
+Run the following command to clone the bot directory, to be able to run on your PC.
+The command will download all files in a new folder `LokCloudBot` and save in the current directory.
 ```
 git clone https://github.com/kadenloth/LokCloudBot.git
 ```